kwong/DBoxAudioStreamer/README.markdown

 # DBoxAudioStreamer

 DBoxAudioStreamer allows audio streaming from the DropBox public folder.
+I made this before we had cloud based music storage so I could listen to my favorite songs on any device with an internet connection and a browser.

 ## Installation
 1. Copy entire content of DBoxAudioStreamer to your DropBox public folder containing audio files.